Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 ### Create a logical network on your HCI cluster

+HCIBox networking includes a 192.168.200.0/24 subnet tagged to VLAN200.
+This network is designed for use with Arc-enabled VMs on HCIBox.
+To use this preconfigured network, you must create an logical network resource that maps to this subnet.

 - From inside the _HCIBox-Client_ VM, open File Explorer and navigate to _C:\HCIBox_.
 Right click on the _Configure-VMLogicalNetwork.ps1_ PowerShell file and choose "Run with PowerShell."
 If you wish you can also review the file in VSCode.

   ![Screenshot showing how to run the Configure-VMLogicalNetwork.ps1 file](./run_with_powershell.png)